-Child's annuity is payable upon the death of the employee, either active or retired, if the child is unmarried, under age 18, born or in esse before his separation from service or legally adopted at least one year before child's annuity becomes payable and prior to the attainment of age 55 by the adopting employee parent.
+Child's annuity is payable upon the death of the employee, either active or retired, if the child is unmarried, under age 18, born or in esse before his separation from service or legally adopted at least one year before child's annuity becomes payable.
 Annuity is \$120 per month while spouse of deceased employee is alive and \$150 per month if no spouse is alive.
 Except for duty death the deceased employee must have had 4 years of service or at least 2 years from latest re-entrance if he had previously resigned from service.